Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 Take FlashAlert for a test drive.
 Click here for a "dummy" zone.

 Please note: This page is for your use only, and should not be distributed to the public.
-The public may use any of the news media web sites that carry the info, or refer them to FlashAlert.net
+The public may use any of the news media web sites that carry the info or sent to FlashAlert.net.

-Do you post from a handheld device or want a shortcut to the login page?
-Bookmark this location: FlashLogIn.net
+Do you post from a Blackberry or want a computer shortcut to the login page?
+Bookmark FALogin.net